Marketing to Dentists: How to Market to Dentists

 Hyper-Specific Targeting Criteria for Improved Marketing to Dentists

-Traditional demographic targeting can be used as a starting point for marketing to dentists; however, layering those general targets with additional niche specifications is the key to running a successful campaign.
+Traditional demographic targeting can serve as a starting point for marketing to dentists; however, layering those general targets with additional niche specifications is key to running a successful campaign.
 It’s these nuanced details and insights that will help you target the right dental prospects without wasting precious marketing or advertising budget.

 Practice Settings

-Practice setting is one of the most importance slices within dentistry.
-With so many practices joining dental service organizations (DSOs) you need to know who is in charge of making decisions.
+Practice setting is one of the most important slices within dentistry.
+With so many practices joining dental service organizations (DSOs), you need to know who is in charge of making decisions.
 Beyond that, it’s important to consider how this impacts their day-to-day.
-Do they run a small office where they have hired each person that works there?
+Do they run a small office where they have hired each person who works there?
 Or are they part of a larger machine?

 marketing to dentists - Dental Practice Size